 The best way to prepare for a criminal trial is to expect the unexpected.
-Anything can happen and, when things go awry, sometimes a mistrial is declared.
-A mistrial is a trial that is terminated before a verdict can be reached.
-Here’s a look at some common grounds for a mistrial and what happens after the fact.
+Anything can happen and, when things go awry, sometimes a mistrial is declared, which is a trial that is terminated before a verdict can be reached.
+Here’s a look at some common grounds for a mistrial and what happens after the fact:

 A mistrial may be declared for a number of reasons.
-One of the most common reasons for a judge to declare a mistrial is due to a hung jury.
-A “hung jury” is when a jury deadlocks after lengthy deliberations and can’t come to a unanimous decision on the defendant’s guilt or innocence.
+One of the most common reasons for a judge to declare one is due to a hung jury.
+A “hung jury” is when a jury deadlocks after lengthy deliberations and can’t come to an unanimous decision on the defendant’s guilt or innocence.

 A mistrial can also occur when there has been a fundamental injury to the rights of a defendant to have a fair trial.
 Reasons could include:

-The prosecution or the defense can make a motion for a mistrial or a judge can declare a mistrial on their own initiative or sua sponte.
+The prosecution or the defense can make a motion for a mistrial or a judge can declare one on their own initiative or sua sponte.
 If a judge denies a motion either side’s motion for a mistrial, the trial goes on.

 Mistrials can be very emotional for the parties involved in the case.
 When a trial begins, people expect there to be some sort of resolution at the end.
 A mistrial, in essence, temporarily leaves the case in limbo until decisions can be made about how and when to move forward.